CogitoNTNU/TutorAI/README.md

 To setup the project, one needs to have all the prerequisites installed.
 Then one needs to clone the repository, setup a virtual environment, and install the dependencies.
 This is described in more detail below.

 ### Prerequisites
+- Ensure that git is installed on your machine.
+[Download Git](https://git-scm.com/downloads)
 - Ensure Python 3.9 or newer is installed on your machine.
 [Download Python](https://www.python.org/downloads/)
 - Familiarity with basic Python package management and virtual environments is beneficial.